Neural Lotto Review

 According to the platform’s about us page, Thomas Kören and Peter Gray established the project back in 2000.
 They were MIT CDO graduates and they were interested in exploring statistical models and artificial intelligence solutions.

 Through research work, they focused even further on the world of lotteries.
-The two got into the establishment of an artificial intelligence neural network that’s specifically targeted to reading large volumes of data and identifying trends in the world of lotteries.
+The two got establishment of an artificial intelligence neural network that’s specifically targeted to reading large volumes of data and identifying trends in the world of lotteries.

 Does this sound like an interesting story?
 It certainly does and while impressed, we decided to dig a little bit deeper.
 A Google search on Thomas Kören did not produce any results apart from the Neural Lotto page.
 Peter Gray is a much more generic name. it gave a number of hits but none of them are relevant to the world of coding or artificial intelligence.

-We cannot be 100 percent confident that these are pseudonyms but reasonable analysis of the information (see what we did there!) points in that direction.
+We cannot be 100 percent confident that these are pseudonyms but a reasonable analysis of the information (see what we did there!) points in that direction.

 When you go to the Neural Lotto contact page, you will not see an address or a phone number.
 There’s a standard online form you can use to write a message.
 If you go to the Facebook page, you may eventually have your questions answered.
 Keep in mind, however, that the support team isn’t particularly friendly.
 A few people who made legitimate comments about the price of the prediction tool were more or less attacked about their opinions.